nschneid/aclrollingreview/reviewerfaq.md

 ## Communication

 ### Who contacts reviewers to kick off reviewing?
-The editor-in-chief email all reviewers to kick off reviewing.
+The editor-in-chief emails all reviewers to kick off reviewing.

 ### How can I communicate with reviewers?
 You may communicate with reviewers using the discussion forum.
 In OpenReview, you should see a button labeled "Official Comment"